minekube/connect/.web/docs/guide/index.md

 - **Player Sessions** are established between players and Endpoints on the Connect Network.
 - **Endpoint Sessions** are established between Connect Network and Endpoints itself.

+## Connect Sessions

+Connect defines two specific types of sessions:

+- **Endpoint Sessions**: These sessions are established by your [Connector](/guide/connectors/)'s Minecraft server/proxy to the Connect edge proxy to watch for incoming player sessions.
+- **Player Sessions**: These sessions are established by Connect edge proxies between players and available Endpoints that have an active Connector.

 ## Let's Speedrun the Quick Start!

 You have a Minecraft server locally or somewhere else?